sidewinder94/LolAnimationChanger/README.md

 - Haunted Zyra
 - Bard
 - Jinx Lunar Revel
-- Quinn (reconstructed from the old SWF & Soundcloud track)
+- Quinn (reconstructed from the original SWF & Soundcloud track)
+- Diana (reconstructed from the original SWF & tracks)

 To submit new themes please open an issue to let me know.
 I'll give the instructions to package them correctly.